 One of the house’s most striking characteristics is the light axis that leads from the front door towards the garden – an ingenious architectural feature.

-Two sliding doors, positioned side by side, open up the house to a length of five metres towards the terrace.
 A fireplace wall partitioning the living and dining areas splits up the living spaces with visual flair, without creating any sense of confined space.

 Chateau plank flooring is used throughout the entire house, with an uneven surface that is pleasant to the touch.